dc-mak/NumLin/artifact-evaluation-instructions.md

 OCaml/Owl, OCaml/NumLin, C/CBLAS-LAPACKE.
 There are also 3 implementation each of
 L1-norm minimisation and "linear regression" in Python/NumPy, OCaml/Owl, and OCaml/NumLin.

-### Continuous Integration

-Just a Travis-CI system building the Dockerfile (which includes running tests).

-Triggered with every push to the `master` branch.

-### `.mli` Files
-There is currently no straightforward way to "generate" `.mli` files from an `.ml` file.
-There are [plans to update Merlin](https://github.com/ocaml/merlin/issues/538) with this feature.
-So, in the meantime, say you are in directory `src` and you want to generate `ast.mli`.
- - `dune clean`
- - `dune build lt4la.a --verbose`
- - Find command ending in `-impl ast.pp.ml` and copy it
- - Replace `-impl` with `-i`
- - At the end of it all, append ` > /path/to/file/ast.mli`.

-## History

-This project started off life as "LT4LA", a Part III project for my M.Eng. degree in Computer Science from Trinity College, University of Cambridge.

-Like many things in my life, I only got the implementation "right" on the second try, so for posterity, the first implementation is kept in the `old` directory if anyone wishes to see even humbler origins of this code base.